 IT Asset Governance

 NSS Team ensures that the IT Asset Register is checked regularly (independently, using discovery/ mapping tools) to identify any discrepancy, and is signed off by a senior business leader.
 IT Assets must enable compliance/ legislation, security, financial and operational efficiency.
 Formal responsibilities and procedures must be in place to ensure IT Asset data is kept up-to-date and accurate, with satisfactory control of all changes.

+Ownership of Assets

+Assets maintained in the inventory shall be owned by a specific individual or group within Nexelus.

+Acceptable Use of Assets

+Rules for the acceptable use of information, assets, and information processing facilities shall be identified and documented in the Information Security Policy.

+Return of Assets

+All employees and third-party users of nexelus.net equipment shall return all of the organizational assets within their possession upon termination of their employment, contract, or agreement.

+Handling of Assets

+Employees and users who are issued or handle Nexelus equipment are expected to use reasonable judgment and exercise due care in protecting and maintaining the equipment.
+Employees are responsible for ensuring that company equipment is secured and properly attended to whenever it is transported or stored outside of company facilities.
+All mobile devices shall be handled in accordance with the Information Security Policy.

 IT Asset Disposal

 Procedures governing asset management shall be established for secure disposal or repurposing of equipment and resources prior to assignment, transfer, transport, or surplus.
 When disposing of any asset, sensitive data must be removed prior to disposal.
 NSS Lead shall determine what type of data destruction protocol should be used for erasure.
 Minimally, data shall be removed using low level formatting and degaussing techniques.
 For media storing confidential or student personally identifiable information (PII) that is not being repurposed, disks shall be physically destroyed prior to disposal.
 IT Assets with residual value to the company must be evaluated for reclamation and re-deployment within the company.
 Software License IT Assets that are no longer being used must be marked as no longer being leveraged and made available for redeployment.
 Software Licenses cannot be transferred or provided to external entities without expressed permission granted under the license agreement and the NSS Lead.